BlizzardWolf7/Modern-Productivity-Dashboard/README.md

    - Simply open `index.html` in your web browser
    - No build process or dependencies to install!

+3. **Install as PWA** (Optional):
+   - Open the dashboard in a supported browser
+   - Look for the "Install" button in your browser's address bar
+   - Click to install as a standalone app on your device
+   - Access offline with cached content

 ### Alternative: Direct Download
 - Download `index.html` as a standalone file
 - Double-click to open in your default browser